The following describes the terminology used in Planning to explain commonly used objects and concepts:

 Also read: These are the Most Demanded Marketing Profiles

 In Planning, projects remained the top-level items containing all the work done on a given media plan or set of related campaigns.
-A project has goals, a budget, start and end dates, and much inventory that you stay interested in purchasing.
+A project proposal example has goals, a budget, start and end dates, and much inventory that you stay interested in purchasing.

 In a project, the plan is intended to capture the list of sites you intend to acquire from the publishers you purchase inventory.